fauria/docker-vsftpd/README.md

 Exposed ports and volumes
 ----

-The image exposes ports `20` and `21`, along with the range `21100 - 21110`  for passive mode.
+The image exposes ports `20` and `21`.
 Also, exports two volumes: `/home/vsftpd`, which contains users home directories, and `/var/log/vsftpd`, used to store logs.

 When sharing a homes directory between the host and the container (`/home/vsftpd`) the owner user id and group id should be 14 and 80 respectively.
 This correspond ftp user and ftp group on the container, but may match something else on the host.